msvrtan/materials/talks/learn-by-teaching/post.md

 #### In preparing for battle I have always found that plans are useless, but planning is indispensable.
 Dwight D. Eisenhower

 While I had some idea on what we would do in next few sessions, sometimes just the next one and sometimes for next three, I'we started understanding the value of planning vs the value of plans.
 Yes, sometimes we would be done with something quicker and spent extra time on chit-chatting about different things, sometimes what I tought would fit one session was actually 2 of them.
-And I'we also started valueing having clear boundaries: few months in we decided to limit our sessions to 2 hours which we both found good enough.
-That way I feel we both were eager for the next session, looking forward to it instead of thinking 'oh no next deathmarch is coming'
+And I'we also started valuing having clear boundaries: few months in we decided to limit our sessions to 2 hours which we both found good enough.
+That way I felt both us were eager for the next session, looking forward to it instead of thinking 'oh no next deathmarch is coming'

 #### Plans vs planning

 While it would have been better if we had clear plans, what would happen when they get derailed?
 When I estimated wrong.. how much time should I spend estimating vs doing just in order to avoid the possible problems ...
 I'm not sure that whole journey would be enjoyable for me as it would bring unwanted stress and remember, I did this in my spare time.

 So our plans were: we will meet on Mondays afternoon, from 6PM to 8PM, if he had any questions prepared we would discuss them first, if they take too much time, that means that was more important than what I planned but that BROUGHT MORE VALUE than my original plans did.
+No deadlines...

 #### In years time..

-Throught that year I noticed how much I enjoyed teaching and even decided to give educating others a try: as the first mentoring was winding down, I was looking into trying it a bit differently: gather a group of 2-3 people for similar setup where we could also try group excercises as well: I think culture is very important thing and by having multiple people not only I can help more people in the same time but they can learn how to help each other.
+Throught that year I noticed how much I enjoyed mentoring/teaching and even decided to give educating others a try: as the first mentoring was winding down, I was looking into trying it a bit differently: gather a group of 2-3 people for similar setup where we could also try group excercises as well: I think culture is very important thing and by having multiple people not only I can help more people in the same time but they can learn how to help each other.
 I'we posted on Facebook that I'm looking for few people to mentor, if they are interested they should ping me.
 And they pinged me !!
 Like 11 or 12 of them ..
-OMG, what should I do now ... well, what if instead of unstructured small group, I do bit more planned sessions, long term workshops where we would not only go thru technical details, coding and stuff but the culture of a team: and 9 of them were interested.
+OMG, what should I do now ... well, what if instead of unstructured small group, I decided to do more planned sessions, long term workshops where we would not only go thru technical details, coding and stuff but the culture of a team: and 9 of them were interested.

 I knew not all 9 would survive the course, but 3 of them had to quit due to illness issues in their families and one just couldnt find the time anymore.
-I cant say if they were just trying to be polite and skipped saying 'You suck' but I was ready for the course not to be for everyone ... and that is something you have to be aware: it doesnt mean you are a bad teacher, just some people have different priorities and when everything is on volontary bases, you do want to keep the interested ones in.
+I cant say if they were just trying to be polite and skipped saying 'You suck' but I was ready for the course not to be for everyone ... and that is something you have to be aware: it doesnt mean you are a bad teacher, just some people have different priorities and when everything is on volontary bases, you will keep the interested ones in.
 I think trainings, where you have people who are there cause someone told them they have to be there and they are not interested can be bit hard to maintain: as they might get the whole group demotivated, they can become destructive or something: I had none of those issues.
 Everyone wanted to be there.

 The whole course took 11-12 saturday mornings over 5 months, from 9AM to 2PM with lot of breaks.
 I love breaks.

 #### Breaks

 I actually forced myself to have a 5-10 minute break every 45-60 minutes.
-This way, people who dont know each other get to mingle, chat, talk, exchange ideas and create those very important connections between themselves.
+This way, people would relax, as they dont know each other they get to mingle, chat, talk, exchange ideas and create those very important connections between themselves.
 On the other hand, they all work full time, have families, some have children, Saturdays had to have balance of learning and fun if you want to keep people motivated...

 #### Motivation